 - g.
 DMC Urban Property Developers, Inc. (UPDI), an affiliate, had transactions with the Parent Company representing long-term lease on office space and other transactions rendered to the Parent Company necessary for the coal operations.
 Office rental expense amounted to ₱6.49 million, ₱6.97 million and ₱7.78 million in 2011, 2010 and 2009, respectively.
-These are included in Cost of sales under "Cost of coal sales Outside services" in the consolidated statements of comprehensive income (see Note 19); - h.
-Labor cost related to manpower services rendered by DMC-CERI and DMCI employees represents actual salaries and wages covered during the period when the services were rendered to the Parent Company in its coal operations.
-Under existing arrangements, payments of said salaries and wages are given directly to personnel concerned; - i.
-Wire Rope Corporation of the Philippines, an affiliate, had transactions with the Parent Company representing supply of cable wires.
-The related expenses amounted to nil and \$\mathbb{P}10.4\$ million in 2011 and 2010, respectively.
-This is included in Cost of sales under "Cost of coal sales Materials and supplies" in the consolidated statements of comprehensive income (see Note 19); - j.
+These are included in Cost of sales under "Cost of coal sales Outside services" (see Note 19); - h.
+Labor cost related to manpower services rendered by DMC-CERI and DMCI employees represents actual salaries and wages covered during the period when the services were rendered to Parent Company in its coal operations.
+Under existing arrangements, payments of said salaries and wages are given directly to personnel concerned;

+- Wire Rope Corporation of the Philippines, an affiliate, had transactions with the Parent Company representing supply of cable wires.
+The related expenses amounted to nil and ₱10.4 million in 2011 and 2010, respectively.
+This is included in Cost of sales under "Cost of coal sales - Materials and supplies" (see Note 19); - j.
 Royal Star Aviation Inc., an affiliate, transports the Parent Company's guests and employees from Manila to Semirara Island and vice versa and bills them for the utilization costs of the aircrafts.
-The related expenses amounted to ₱2.75 million and ₱0.73 million in 2011 and 2010, respectively, and are included in Cost of sales under "Cost of coal sales Production overhead" in the consolidated statements of comprehensive income (see Note 19); - k.
+The related expenses amounted to ₱2.75 million and ₱0.73 million in 2011 and 2010, respectively, and are included in Cost of sales under "Cost of coal sales - Production overhead" in the consolidated statements of comprehensive income (see Note 19); - k.
 Asia Industries Inc., an affiliate, had transactions with the Parent Company for the rental of parking space to which related expenses amounted to ₱0.29 million and ₱0.32 million in 2011 and 2010, respectively.
-These are included in Operating expenses under "Office and other expenses" in the consolidated statements of comprehensive income (see Note 20);

-1. In June 2010, SCPC's accounting and administrative functions, including payroll were handled by the DMCI-PC and charges SCPC for the services rendered.
+These are included in Operating expenses under "Office and other expenses" in the consolidated statements of comprehensive income (see Note 20); - 1.
+In June 2010, SCPC's accounting and administrative functions, including payroll were handled by the DMCI-PC and charges SCPC for the services rendered.